dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

   db.createTable(tableDefinition);

-Note that tables are created in their own transactions, and you have no access to such transactions.
+Tables are created in their own transactions, and you have no access to such transactions.

+It is important to bear in mind that all container names must be unique.
+Think of the container name as the file name.
+Also, the container IDs are used by SimpleDBM to identify each container uniqely.
+Therefore these IDs must also be unique.

 Isolation Modes
 ===============

-Before describing how to access table data using scans, it is necessary to describe the various lock isolation modes supported by SimpleDBM_.
+Before describing how to access table data using scans, it is necessary to describe the various lock isolation modes supported by SimpleDBM.

 Common Behaviour
 ----------------

 Following behaviour is common across all lock isolation modes.

 1. All locking is on Row Locations (rowids) only.
+The SimpleDBM Rowid is called a TupleId.
 2. When a row is inserted or deleted, its rowid is first locked in EXCLUSIVE mode, the row is inserted or deleted from data page, and only after that, indexes are modified.